 The local company offers both a meat and a vegetarian tour of Hanoi’s most famous foodie delights, as well as the city’s best-kept culinary secrets!
 Their review of the tour and photos of the street food had us drooling through the screen…

 On a rather rainy day in Hanoi, we set off on the afternoon tour with Friends Travel Vietnam and were greeted by our friendly Vietnamese guide, who was also a student in the city.
 She spoke excellent English and had all of the best local knowledge for the vegetarian tour that we had opted for!

-Our first stop introduced us to an incredibly popular Vietnamese dish, banh mi.
+Our first stop introduced us to an incredibly popular Asian street food, banh mi.
 Influenced by the French colonials, the bahn mi is a fusion street food made with bread and stuffed with Vietnamese herbs, vegetables and meats of various textures.
 (Vegetarians can ask for it without the meat.)
 The mix is often referred to as a Vietnamese Sandwich!

 The street restaurant that we were taken to was thriving with local customers.
 They served up the soft baguette as an open sandwich, covered with crispy fried onion, fresh coriander, and a mouthwatering dressing.
 During the rest of our travels in Vietnam, we tried and failed to find a banh mi all over the country that would compare to this first experience, but the standard was set impeccably high!

 We then walked down the bustling streets further and stopped at a fruit stall offering a wide selection of some familiar and some not so familiar varieties.
 We tried those carefully picked out by our guide as a refreshing bite before our next dish, the iconic spring roll…